Echo-Stream/terraform-aws-control/README.md

   version = "0.0.2"
 }
 ```
+### Important Note
+- Domain name and ACM certificate covering the domain Inputs are needed.
+These resources are created by Pre control TF.
+- This module is supported in all US Regions except `US-WEST-1` region
+- Verifying an email address provided to SES service is manual.
+User needs to verify a link that is sent by AWS SES to the provided email.
+- DKIM is not enabled.

 ### Notes for Internal team
 - Apps userpool MFA is OFF, Password policy length set to 16 instead of maximum